nsmoser/SPARK/README.md

 v_out = i_d\*r_f -> i_d = v_out/r_f

+There is some error in measurement attributed both to the accuracy of the waveform generator and how good the op amp is

+However, in testing I never noticed more than a 2.6% error from the B1500A measured values, with an average error in the 1% range.

 Equipment used:
 - Keysight EDU32212A Waveform Generator
     - Channel one drives MOSFET drain